acm-uiuc/til/_til/vim/yanking-text-to-register.md

 ---
-title: Adjusting Window Pane Size
+title: Yanking text to register
 category: vim
 ---
-# Yanking text to register

 Yanking and deleting text will save the text to the same unnamed register.
 Every time you delete a word, your yanked word will be overwritten.
 This caused me